 On one hand, you can transfer Chase points to IHG at a 1:1 ratio.
 This is gonna cost a ton of points, though, so think long and hard before you do it.

-The hotel recently increased its rate to about 50,000 points per night, so the signup bonuses will net you about 3 free nights.
-When you book a stay of 4 or more nights, you also get one night free.
+The hotel recently increased its rate to about 50,000 points per night, so the signup bonuses will net you several free nights.
+When you book a stay of four or more consecutive nights, you also get one reward night during your stay.

 Additionally, rooms here run as low as $188 per night, so tacking on an extra night or two won’t cost you an arm and a leg.
 Remember also that the hotel is all-inclusive, so there’s no out-of-pocket costs for food or drink.